Doctor of Pharmacy

 Anything fun/interesting/exciting you have done as a pharmacy student?

-Maria Tran, training director-elect
+Maria Tran, training director

 Hometown: Issaquah, Washington